hdtodd/rtl_433_stats/SNR-v2-Release-Notes.md

 SNR ignores status-report and heartbeat packets.

 By default, SNR ignores transmissions from Tire Pressure Monitoring Systems ("TPMS") as these tend to be transient records of passing vehicular traffic.
-An optional command-line switch enables inclusion of TPMS devices.
+The optional command-line switch `-T` enables inclusion of TPMS devices.

 SNR ignores the frequency entries for devices with multiple frequencies.